ashishbista/ashishbista.github.io/_posts/2016-08-15-running-rails-rspec-tests-in-parallel-using-docker.md

 RUN bundle install
 ```

 Now, `docker build -t docker-ci .` can be used to create a Docker image that containers will use.
-This command should be run from the directory where `Dockerfile` located.
+This command should be run from the directory where `Dockerfile` is located.
 However, you can also specify the path of `Dockerfile` with an extra switch.

 ## One Shared Database Server